A Thermodynamically Consistent Free Boundary Model for Two-Phase Flows in an Evolving Domain with Bulk-Surface Interaction: Introduction

 Moreover, as shown for example in \cite{Qian2006,Seppecher1996}, a no-slip boundary condition on the velocity field is not very well suited for the description of moving contact line phenomena.
 This is because convective effects occurring at the boundary (or close to the boundary) are neglected if the velocity field is assumed to be identically zero at the surface.
 Therefore, if a no-slip boundary condition is imposed, the motion of the contact line is primarily driven by diffusion or convection processes away from the boundary.
 To overcome this issue, a generalized Navier slip boundary condition, which provides a better description of moving contact lines, was derived in \cite{Qian2006}.

 Based on these considerations, Navier--Stokes--Cahn--Hilliard models with dynamic boundary conditions on the Cahn--Hilliard subsystem as well as a generalized Navier slip boundary condition for the Navier--Stokes equation have been proposed and investigated in the literature.
-We refer to \cite{Gal2016,Gal2019}, where a second-order (Allen-Cahn type) dynamic boundary condition was used for the Cahn--Hilliard subsystem, and to \cite{Giorgini2023}, where a fourth-order (Cahn--Hilliard type) dynamic boundary condition is considered.
-The model derived in \cite{Giorgini2023} was further analyzed in \cite{Gal2024}.
+We refer to \cite{Gal2016,Gal2019}, where a second-order (Allen--Cahn type) dynamic boundary condition was used for the Cahn--Hilliard subsystem.
+Here, the Allen--Cahn type dynamic boundary condition can be interpreted as a parabolic relaxation of a transport-type dynamic boundary condition related to contact angle dynamics (see, e.g., \cite{Yue2020}).
+Instead, in \cite{Giorgini2023}, a fourth-order (Cahn--Hilliard type) dynamic boundary condition is considered, which allows for a better description of the transfer of material between bulk and boundary.
+This model was further analyzed in \cite{Gal2024}.
 In these models, the Cahn--Hilliard quantities at the boundary enter the generalized Navier slip boundary condition via a forcing term.
 We also refer to \cite{Feireisl2010,Cherfils2019}, where \textit{compressible} two-phase flows were considered.
 In \cite{Feireisl2010} a compressible Navier--Stokes--Allen--Cahn model was analyzed and in \cite{Cherfils2019}, a compressible Navier--Stokes--Cahn--Hilliard model with dynamic boundary conditions was investigated.
 Moreover, models for two-phase flows with \textit{phase-transition} were studied in \cite{Aki2014,Abels2025a}.

 We point out that all the models discussed so far are each considered in a fixed bounded domain that does not change during the time evolution.
 In some applications, however, the domain in which a two-phase flow is considered will evolve over the course of time.
-A simple example is a droplet (surrounded by a further substance such as air) that is placed on a deformable substrate, for example, an elastic sheet (see Figure~\ref{FIG:DROP}).
+A simple example is a droplet (surrounded by a further substance such as air) that is placed on a deformable substrate, for example, a deformable sheet (see Figure~\ref{FIG:DROP}).